tomheaton/mcjty-website/docs/mods/control-mods/control-mods-legacy.md

 ## Mob Counter

-The 'maxcount' and 'mincount' tags to control mob spawning can be either a simple number or string containing a number and a mob but it can also be a more complex json with various conditions.
+The 'maxcount' and 'mincount' tags to control mob spawning can be either a simple number or string containing a number and a mob but it can also be a more complex JSON with various conditions.
 The following tags are supported:

 * ''amount'': the amount to compare with (can be scaled!)
 * ''perplayer'': if this is true the amount will be scaled with the amount of players present